AlbusChen/Text-Clustering-via-LLM/README.md

-# Text Clustering via Large Language Models (LLM)
+# Text Clustering is one of the Classifications via LLM

-This repository contains the implementation code for the paper "Text Clustering via Large Language Models (LLM)".
+This repository contains the implementation code for the paper "Text Clustering is one of the Classifications via LLM".

 ## Initial Setup